Gyula Zsengellér

 Gyula Zsengellér (27 December 1915 – 29 March 1999) was a Hungarian footballer who played as a striker.
 A historic player of Újpest FC, he scored 387 goals in the Hungarian league between 1935 and 1947, making him the league's third-highest goalscorer of all-time.
 He was also a member of the Hungary national team that reached the final of the 1938 FIFA World Cup, being the tournament's second-highest scorer.
+Zsengellér also was the last surviving player of the Hungarian side that played the 1938 World Cup final.

 After finishing his playing career, he worked as a coach for several clubs in Italy and Cyprus, guiding Pezoporikos Larnaca to a championship title and APOEL FC to a cup.

 Club career

 He was a world-class striker.
 He was an outstanding player technically, tactically, in terms of game intelligence and goal-scoring ability.
 He was not a physically strong player, he avoided body-to-body play, but he always put his teammates in good positions.
 A two-footed player.

 — Zsengellér as described in the 1968 book Alberttől Zsákig, written by Zoltán Antal and József Hoffer.

 Born in Cegléd on 27 December 1915, Zsengellér began his career at Salgótarjáni TC, before joining Újpest FC in 1936, with whom he played for 11 years, until 1947.
 During his time there, he was the Hungarian league's top-scorer in five seasons (1938, 1939, 1943, 1944 and in the spring season of 1945), Europe's top goalscorer in 1939 and 1945 (56 and 36 goals, respectively), and also the top scorer of the Mitropa Cup in 1939 with 9 goals, including a brace in the first leg of the finals against Ferencvárosi, helping his side to a 6–3 aggregate victory.
 In total, he scored 368 goals in 302 league matches.

 In 1947, Zsengellér left both Újpest and the country, becoming the last player that the Hungarian Football Federation allowed to sign a contract abroad, joining Italian side A.S.
 Roma, where he stayed for two years.
 In the 1949–50 season, he played for Ancona, before finishing his career playing for Colombian Deportivo Samarios, where he worked as a player-coach between 1951 and 1953.
 According to IFFHS, he is the fifth highest goalscorer in the history of top-tier national leagues with 415 such goals (386 in Hungary, 6 in Italy, and 23 in Colombia), only behind Lionel Messi, Josef Bican, Ferenc Puskás, and Cristiano Ronaldo.